-- Pimples in women can be linked to hormonal changes that happen during your menstruation cycle or pregnancy.
+- Pimples in women can be linked to hormonal changes that happen during your menstrual cycle, while pregnant, or during menopause.

 - Stress can contribute to pimples.

-- Wash your face twice per day with mild soap.
+- Wash your face at least twice per day with mild soap.

 - Wash your hair when it feels oily.
-If long hair touches your face, it can contribute to pimples.
+If long, greasy hair touches your face, it can contribute to pimples.

 - Use oil-free sunscreen to help avoid clogging your pores.